akera-oo7/cricket_analytics/README.md

 ## Data Collection

-Web scraping is performed to collect T20 World Cup cricket data from the ESPN Cricinfo website.
+Used bright data web scraping to collect T20 World Cup cricket data from the ESPN Cricinfo website.
 The `web_scrapping_codes` file contains the code for this step.

 ## Data Preprocessing